riyadhalnur/node-force-secure-redirect/README.md

 app.use(forceHTTPS('environment'));
 ```
-where the environment *parameter* (string or array of strings) is optional.
-If no enviroment string is passed in, HTTPS will be enforced across all enviroments.
+where the environment *parameter* (string or array of strings) are the environment for which you want to enforce SSL on.
+If no enviroment string is passed in, HTTPS will not be enforced on any enviroment.

 ## Tests
 `NODE_ENV=testing npm test`